kdpranay99/Hover-Me-P1/README.md

 # Html-Css
-projects using only HTML &amp; CSS.
+this project is done using only HTML and CSS.